Republican South Carolina Sen. Tim Scott suspends his campaign for president

 Scott's candidacy also highlighted the lonesome position he took on more than a decade ago in GOP leadership: he is one of just three Black members of the Senate, and the only Republican.

-Scott first entered politics in 2010 after winning over South Carolina's First District, which excited the state's Republican establishment as they tried to broaden their appeal to Black voters.
-He continued to ride the Tea Party wave when his current competitor, then-South Carolina governor Nikki Haley, appointed him as the junior senator in 2012.
+Scott first entered politics in 2010 after winning South Carolina's 1st District, which excited the state's Republican establishment as they tried to broaden their appeal to Black voters.
+He continued to ride the Tea Party wave when his current competitor, then-South Carolina Gov. Nikki Haley, appointed him as the junior senator in 2012.

 On the campaign trail, Scott often pointed to his life and rise in politics as proof of concept in America as the land of opportunity — the place where resilience and optimism can take people places.